shijuanchen/forest_degradation_georgia/README.md

 # CCDC-SMA Guidance

-[Updates: New apps of CCDC-SMA are under developing and will be avaliable soon.
+[Updates: New apps of CCDC-SMA are under developing and will be avaliable soon (before AGU 2021).
 The current apps and codes will not be affected.]

 Author: Shijuan Chen
 Date: 10/19/2021